 If you have beginners or non-skiers in the group, look for a resort which offers things to do off the slopes.
 Some such as the Portes du Soleil offer family friendly activities like sledging, tubing snowmobiles, swimming pools and ice skating.
 When looking for accommodation, you’ll be spoilt for choice.

-Read more: 5 Reasons to Book a Catered Ski Chalet
+Read more: 5 Reasons to Book a Self-Catered Ski Chalet

 Fancy booking your first group ski holiday?
 You can book Chalet la Fontaine for a maximum of 10 guests.
 Click here to make an enquiry.